sysgears/grain/README.md

 ============

-Any person or company wanting to contribute to Grain Framework should follow the following rules to increase the chance of the contribution being accepted.
+Any person or company wanting to contribute to Grain Framework should follow the following rules in order to their contribution being accepted.

 Sign your Work
 --------------